enternity/afflatus/Book/Spring/BeanLifeCycleManagement.md

 ## Understand Order Of Initialization Mechanisms Resolution
 1. The _**constructor**_ is called first to create bean.
 2. The _**dependencies**_ are injected (setters are called).
-3. 1.
-Now that the beans exist and the dependencies were provided, the pre- initialization BeanPostProcessor infrastructure beans are consulted
+3. Now that the beans exist and the dependencies were provided, the pre- initialization `BeanPostProcessor` infrastructure beans are consulted
     to see whether they want to call anything from this bean.
 These are Spring-specific infrastructure beans that perform bean modifications after they are created.
-The @PostConstruct annotation is registered by
+The `@PostConstruct` annotation is registered by `CommonAnnotationBeanPostProcessor`, so this bean will call the method found annotated with `@PostConstruct`.
+This method is executed right after the bean has been constructed and before the class is put into service, before the actual initialization of the bean (before `afterPropertiesSet` and `init-method`).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwODgzNjE5NCwzMDgwOTA3NjQsLTU5Nz
+eyJoaXN0b3J5IjpbOTcwOTI3NjA2LDMwODA5MDc2NCwtNTk3Mj
-I1NTQ0OCw3MDExODE0NjQsLTE4MDk2Mzg0MzJdfQ==
+U1NDQ4LDcwMTE4MTQ2NCwtMTgwOTYzODQzMl19
 -->